 If applicants are required to fill in a supplementary information form for any of our schools, this will be specified.
 Supplementary information forms can be found within this policy.
 You will receive an offer for a school place directly from your local authority.

-5. Allocation of places
+6. Allocation of places

-Within the admissions arrangements for each of our schools the following information is specified:
+Within the admissions arrangements for each Invictus school the following information is specified: